polyseam/site-cndi-dev/posts/cndi-dns-and-tls.md

 description: 'CNDI Integrates External-DNS and Cert-Manager Automatically'
 ---

-The Kubernetes
+Not long ago it was a manual process to manage DNS records and TLS certificates for your services, but Kubernetes and a few of it's extensions have made this a thing of the past.

-[Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/)
+Today we'll run through how CNDI integrates the Nginx Ingress controller, External-DNS, and Cert-Manager to automatically manage DNS and TLS for your public facing services.

-resource is a powerful tool for managing external access to your services.
-It can be used to route traffic to your services.
-Today we'll run through how CNDI integrates the Nginx Ingress controller, External-DNS, and Cert-Manager to automatically manage DNS and TLS for your services.
+It all starts with the Kubernetes [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) resource, it provides a declarative way to manage external access to services deployed in your cluster.
+Ingress resources are not all that useful on their own though, they need a Controller to watch for changes and act on them.

 [Kubernetes Controllers](https://kubernetes.io/docs/concepts/architecture/controller/)
 are programs which monitor the Kubernetes API for changes to resources they are